ERC20s/uniswap-interface/README.md

 # UniChad.com
-A balancer.finance style AMM (automated market making) DAPP on xDai sidechain..
+A balancer.finance style AMM (automated market maker) DAPP on xDai sidechain..

 Build a dapp by copying balancer solidity/go smart contracts, that does market making trades on the xDai network (similar to ropsten).